 6. Simplenote

 Like their name, Simplenote is a simple note taking app that focuses on pure text notes instead of multimedia notes.
-In order to sync your data across devices, sign-in is required in the app.
-The app is absolutely free and there was no advertisement at all in it.
+To sync your data across devices, sign-in is required in the app.
+The app is free and there was no advertisement at all in it.

 Simplenote has been developed by Automattic, which has developed WordPress CMS.